Preparing Your Roof For A Winter Weather Event

 Clean the Roof & Gutter

 The first big winds and rains tend to rustle remaining leaves and tree debris, where they invariably will find their way onto your roof and inside your gutters.
 This will create a clog in the downspouts.
-Rainwater will overflow the gutters, damaging your roof, trim and siding.
+The excess rainwater can overflow into your gutters, then flow back onto and possibly damage your roof.
 The added weight of the wet leaves and water could also cause your gutters to pull loose from the anchor point or collapse.
 Be sure to give all that rainwater a safe and unobstructed place to go – preferably three or more feet away from your home’s foundation.
 It’s also important to remove leaves, pine needles, and other debris from the surface of your roof too.
 Even small bits of debris will hold moisture and possibly rot or mold, which will break down your roofing material.

 Check for Damage & Deterioration